-We thought we would put together an article to talk about one of the most asked questions… “I would love to work with deaf people, what are the career opportunities?”
+We thought we would put together an article to discuss one of the most asked questions… “I would love to work with deaf people; what are the career opportunities?”

 Here are some links for you to take a look at that will showcase a range of jobs working with the deaf community.

-It is worth remembering that statistically one in six people of the population are deaf or have a hearing loss; so completing a Deaf awareness or sign language course will always be useful.
-This is especially true for those that do jobs in customer service; or have a lot of contact with the general public.
+It is worth remembering that statistically, one in six people of the population is deaf or has a hearing loss, so completing a Deaf awareness or sign language course will always be useful.
+This is especially true for those who do customer service jobs or have a lot of contact with the general public.

-What careers are available with Deaf people and how can I find out more?
+What careers are available for Deaf people, and how can I find out more?

-British Sign Language (BSL)/English Interpreters, Deafblind communicator guides, Speech to text reporters, Note takers The NRCPD (National Registers for Communication Professionals with Deaf and Deafblind People) covers information on these careers.
+British Sign Language (BSL)/English Interpreters, Deafblind communicator guides, Speech-to-text reporters, and Notetakers.
+The NRCPD (National Registers for Communication Professionals with Deaf and Deafblind People) covers information on these careers.

 British Sign Language (BSL)/English Interpreters